 Himbeergeist: Raspberry Schnapps

-Unlike Kirsch, which is a fruit brandy or Schnapps fermented from fruit pulp, Himbeergeist is an "Obstgeist," a neutral spirit infused with raspberry through maceration and then distilled a second time ("Feinbrand") whereby several temperature fractionations leave all solids and color behind.
-This is necessary due to the low sugar content of raspberries, they would make very little alcohol if they were fermented on their own.
+Unlike kirsch, which is a fruit brandy, or schnapps, fermented from fruit pulp, himbeergeist is an Obstgeist, a neutral spirit infused with raspberry through maceration and then distilled a second time (Feinbrand) whereby several temperature fractionations leave all solids and color behind.
+This is necessary due to the low sugar content of raspberries, as they would make very little alcohol if they were fermented on their own.
 Himbeergeist has a mean alcohol content of 40%.

-There is a "Himbeerwasser" product made by Clear Creek Distillery which makes a raspberry brandy by fermenting the raspberries called "Framboise."
-According to Chefkoch.de 100 kg of raspberries are needed for 2 - 3 liters of brandy.
+There is a himbeerwasser product made by Clear Creek Distillery which makes a raspberry brandy by fermenting the raspberries called framboise.
+According to specialists, 100 kg of raspberries are needed for two to three liters of brandy.

 Himbeergeist is not sweet.
 It has aromas and flavors of the berries used, but a shorter finish than the brandies.
 It can be drunk neat, out of small glasses, or used to spike various fruit and cream desserts.
 You can also stir it into marmalade before filling the jars.

 03 of 03

 Produced primarily in Baden-Württemberg (southwest Germany) and the Allgäu, the production of Zwetschgenwasser creates a secondary market for fruit and keeps fallen fruit from being wasted.